HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Switch_Properties.md

 When `enable` property is configured to false, the action associated with a widget cannot be invoked by the user in the application.

-Example
+### Example

-{% highlight voltMx %}//This is a generic property and is applicable for many widgets.
+{% highlight VoltMx %}### //This is a generic property and is applicable for many widgets.

-/*The example provided is for the Button widget.
-Make the changes required in the example while using other widgets.*/
+/* The example provided is for the Button widget.
+Make the changes required in the example while using other widgets. */

 frmButton.myBtn.enable= true;
 {% endhighlight %}

-Platform Availability
+### Platform Availability

 *   Android, iOS, Windows, SPA, and Desktop web